 The priest, and the class fall silent.
 Then, picking up his coffee cup, Father Bob says, “As I said, Ben and Joey have a more extensive class session on just this topic.
 There is more to this concept of infallibility than I have offered here.
 I suggest you wait for that.
 But I do hope I answered your question.
 If you're still wondering, I suggest reading the chapters Ben and Joey cited.”

 Sandra’s smile, Dave’s nod of his head, and looks of satisfaction on the faces of the group seems to indicate that Father Bob’s words have addressed their concerns … for now.

 “Okay,” Ben says, as the priest takes a seat.
-“Moving on with tonight’s topic, let’s start our discussion of the history of the Church.”
+"That's it for this evening.
+Next week we'll be discussing the history of the Church.”